enqueuer-land/enqueuer/docs/README.md

 **onInit**
 Available in requisitions, publishers and subscriptions.
 It gets executed as soon as the component is initialized.
-As available parameter, an `elapsedTime` variable is given, counting every milliseconds since the instantiation of this component.
+As available parameter, an `elapsedTime` variable is given, counting every millisecond since the instantiation of this component.

 **onFinish**
 Available in requisitions, publishers and subscriptions.
 It gets executed when the component is about to finish.
-As available parameter, an `elapsedTime` variable is given, counting every milliseconds since the instantiation of this component.
+As available parameter, an `elapsedTime` variable is given, counting every millisecond since the instantiation of this component.

 **custom**
 Depending on the protocol implementation/library/author's mood, the publisher/subscription may have additional hooks.
 Such as `onError`, `onResponseReceived`, `onFileNotFound` and `onRedirect`...
 [Http-proxy subscription test file](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http-proxy.yml) is an excellent example, check it out.

+***available variables***
+Given that the variables and theirs names may vary according to the scenario, it's interesting to have a special one to retrieve every argument passed to the hook.
+To retrieve that information, you can use `argumentNames` as a regular argument.
+So, let's say you have this requisition:

+    onFinish:
+      script: console.log(argumentNames)

+You'd get this printed out to the console:

+    [ 'requisition', 'elapsedTime' ]

 #### fields
 Every hook object has 3 properties: